JSSatchell/HyperSearch/README.md

 ---

-#### Export
+#### EXPORT

-To export the current HyperSearch repository as a more accessible CSV of link labels and hyperlinks, type `Export>Repository`
+To export the active category or full repository in a more accessible CSV file of hyperlinks, type `Export>` followed by either `Category` or `Repository`

-To export only the active category, type `Export>Category`
+    Export>Repository

+To export the current category in a way that can be read and imported by the HyperSearch import function listed above, add `>HyperSearch`

+    Export>Category>HyperSearch

 A new .csv file with the name of either the current repository or the active category will be created in the same folder as the HyperSearch executable.

-_NOTE: At the moment, the resulting CSV file from repository or category exports cannot be imported via the **Import CSV** function listed above._

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)